Steven Adams: New Orleans Pelicans (2020–2021)

-Memphis Grizzlies (2021–present)
+Memphis Grizzlies (2021–2024)

 On 7 August 2021, Adams was traded to the Memphis Grizzlies.
-On 23 October, Adams scored a season high 17 points, grabbed 9 rebounds, and recorded 5 assists in a 120–114 win over the Los Angeles Clippers.
+On 23 October, he scored a season-high 17 points, grabbed nine rebounds, and recorded five assists in a 120–114 victory over the Los Angeles Clippers.
 On 6 December, Adams helped lead the Grizzlies to a fifth straight win while tying his season high with 17 points scored, alongside grabbing 16 rebounds, in a 105–90 victory over the Miami Heat.
-On 26 February 2022, Adams scored 12 points and grabbed a season high 21 rebounds, during a 116–110 win against the Chicago Bulls.
+On 26 February 2022, Adams scored 12 points and grabbed a season-high 21 rebounds, during a 116–110 victory over the Chicago Bulls.

 On 2 October 2022, Adams signed a two-year, $25.2 million contract extension with the Grizzlies.
-On 18 January 2023, he scored a game-winning tip-in in a 115–114 win over the Cleveland Cavaliers.
-On 22 January, Adams suffered a right knee injury during a 112–110 loss to the Phoenix Suns.
-Two days later, the Grizzlies announced that he was diagnosed with a PCL sprain in his right knee and would be sidelined for three-to-five weeks.
-On 9 March, the Grizzlies announced that Adams had received a stem cell injection the day before and would be re-evaluated in four weeks, ending his regular season run.
+On 18 January 2023, he scored a game-winning tip-in to defeat the Cleveland Cavaliers, 115–114.
+Four days later, Adams suffered a right knee injury during a 112–110 loss to the Phoenix Suns.
+On 24 January, the Grizzlies announced that he was diagnosed with a posterior cruciate ligament (PCL) sprain in his right knee and would be sidelined for three-to-five weeks.
+On 9 March, the Grizzlies announced that Adams had received a stem cell injection the day before and would be re-evaluated in four weeks, ending his regular-season run.
+Adams' ongoing recovery caused him to miss the playoffs; the second-seeded Grizzlies were eliminated by the seventh-seeded Lakers in the first round in six games.

+Adams missed the entire 2023–24 NBA season as he underwent surgery on his PCL, which had not responded to non-operative rehabilitation.

+Houston Rockets (2024–present)

+On 1 February 2024, Adams was traded to the Houston Rockets in exchange for Victor Oladipo and three future second-round picks.
+On 28 October, Adams made his Rockets debut, putting up six points and three rebounds in 14 minutes off the bench in a 106–101 victory over the San Antonio Spurs.
+On 5 January 2025, after fully recovering from PCL surgery, Adams recorded a near double-double with eight points, nine rebounds, an assist, a block, and a steal in 17 minutes of action off the bench in a 119–115 victory over the Los Angeles Lakers.
+On 22 January, Adams recorded three points, a season-high 11 rebounds, two assists, and two blocks in 19 minutes off the bench in a narrow 109–108 victory against the Cleveland Cavaliers.
+Eight days later, Adams made his first start of the season, recording a double-double with 11 points, 10 rebounds, and three assists in a narrow 120–119 loss to his former team, the Memphis Grizzlies.

+On 2 May 2025, during the first round of the playoffs, Adams recorded 17 points, five rebounds and three blocks in a 115–107 Game 6 victory over the Golden State Warriors.
+The Rockets would go on to lose the series in seven games.

+On 18 June 2025, the Rockets signed Adams to a three-year, $39 million contract extension.